LLC vs. S Corp: What tax implications are there for my business?

 What is an LLC?

 A limited liability company, or LLC, is an entity set up under state statutes and, as its name indicates, provides liability protection for its owners, who are referred to as “members.”
-An LLC is not a recognized business structure for federal tax purposes—it’s only a state designation.
+An LLC is not a recognized business structure by the Internal Revenue Service for federal tax purposes—it’s only a state designation.

 Owners of an LLC are called members.
 Because most states don’t restrict ownership, members may include individuals, corporations, other LLCs, and foreign entities.
 There is no maximum number of members.
 Most states also permit single member LLCs, those having only one owner.
 Learn how single-member LLCs differ from sole proprietorships in our post on LLC vs sole proprietorships.